SriSaranKarthik/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step 1:Import the numpy module to use the built-in functions for calculation
+Step 1: Import the NumPy module to use the built-in functions for matrix operations.
-### Step 2:Prepare the lists from each linear equations and assign in np.array()
+Step 2: Define the matrix using a list of lists and convert it into a NumPy array using np.array().
-### Step 3:Using the np.linalg.inv(), we can find the inverse of the given matrix
+Step 3: Use the np.linalg.inv() function to calculate the inverse of the given matrix.
+Step 4: Print the resulting inverse matrix.
-### Step 4:End the program
+Step 5: End the program.

 ## Program:
 ```